jtward/Savannah/readme.md

 ## Changelog
+### 0.6.0
+- Made currently available plugins visible in the webview.
+- Now use only window.Promise.

 ### 0.5.0
 - Added promise support to savannah.exec.
 - Added progress methods to Command, and removed keepCallback arguments from success and error methods in favour of a deprecated Cordova-style setKeepCallback method.